3 Ways to Recover Deleted Photos from an Android Phone or Tablet

-Besides Google apps, many Android device manufacturers also offer software tools for backup and sync purposes.
+Besides Google apps, many Android device manufacturers offer software tools for backup and sync purposes.
 For example, Samsung has Kies app, LG has an LG Backup (Sender) app, Sony Xperia also has a backup and restore feature.
-If you have synced or backed up your device before the photos got deleted, it's very easy to restore your pictures.
+If you have ever synced or backed up your device before the photos got deleted, it's easy to restore your pictures.
 Simply go to your device provider's website and search for related support articles.

 Don't have a backup?
-Go to method two or three.
+Try method #2 or #3.

-#2: Use a photo recovery software for Android
+#2: Use Android photo recovery software

-If your photos were saved in the internal phone memory, try SmartPhone Recovery PRO.
+If your photos were saved in the internal memory, try Dr.Fone (get PC version here, and Mac version here).
 It's one of the best Android data recovery software.
-We tested it and it works great to retrieve many types of data lost or inaccessible from an Android device.
+We've tested it and it worked great to retrieve many types of data lost or inaccessible from an Android device.

-We highly recommend you contact your device manufacturer customer support first, see what advice they would suggest for your situation.
-Then do your own research and evaluate the best data recovery company to work.
-Do not easily send your device right away to a remote center, unless you absolutely have to.
-Go for a local one that is close to the area in which you live.
+We highly recommend you contact your device manufacturer's customer support first, see what advice they would give for your situation.
+Then do your own research and evaluate the best data recovery company to work with.
+Don't send your device right away to a remote center, unless you know what you're doing.
+Ideally, you should go for a local one that is close to the area in which you live.

-Fortunately, it's not impossible to recover Android photos provided that you calm down and take the right steps as soon as possible.
-Hope you find the above three Android photo rescue methods useful, and you've managed to find your data back.
-Next time, remember to back up your media files on a timely basis.
-If you have any questions in any of the recovery processes, feel free to let us know by leaving a comment below.
+Fortunately, it's not impossible to recover Android photos provided that you act quickly and take the right steps.
+Hope you find the above three methods useful.
+Next time, remember to back up all your media files on a regular basis.